 Looker was founded in 2012 in Santa Cruz, CA, and has grown quite quickly since then.
-The vendor already had about 200 employees in 2015 and now employs over 550 people across eight locations.
+The vendor already had about 200 employees in 2015 and now employs over 800 people across eight locations.
 With the opening of the UK office in 2015, Looker started to grow its business in Europe.
-An impressive 1600 customers are already using its product.
-Looker is backed by nine investors with total funding of $180 mn to date.

 User & Use Cases